-The SI joint plays a critical role in every stride as its function serves as the major point of weight and force transfer between the hind legs and the vertebral column (spine).
+The SI joint plays a critical role in every stride as its function serves as the major point of weight and force transfer between the hind legs and the vertebral column.
 The amount of force put on this joint makes it not unusual for horses to develop some degree of SI pain.

-Primary SI injuries; where the pain is caused by direct trauma, for example, a fall that has caused ligament damage, a sprain or a fracture to the associated bone and secondary SI injuries; where the horse develops SI joint pain and disease secondary to lameness in another part of the hind limbs.
+Primary SI injuries; where the pain is caused by direct trauma, for example, a fall that has caused ligament damage, a sprain or a fracture to the associated bone.
+And secondary SI injuries; where the horse develops SI joint pain or disease secondary to lameness from a limb or another injury.